 Each section consists of lectures from faculty and world-renowned scientists in the field of reproductive science.
 Discussions, informal seminars, laboratory exercises, demonstrations, and one-on-one tutorials comprise a typical day in the FIR course.

 Section 1 emphasizes signal transduction and gene regulation in the hypothalamic-pituitary-gonadal axis.
-Lectures cover physiologic to molecular actions of peptide, protein and steroid hormones and the intracellular signaling, transcriptional and post-transcriptional gene regulatory mechanisms that drive reproductive biology.
+Lectures cover physiologic to molecular actions of peptide, protein and steroid hormones and the intracellular signaling as well as the transcriptional gene regulatory mechanisms that drive reproductive biology.
 Section 1 laboratories teach methods key to studying hormone action and cell biology.
 Techniques include quantification of second messengers and transcriptional activity; cell culture and transient transfection; western blot analysis; ELISAs; quantitative RT-PCR; gene silencing; chromatin immunoprecipitation; immunofluorescence and in situ hybridization; mutagenesis; tissue dissection.